cdfrdmn/Double-Pendulum/README.md

 ## Getting Started

+To run this program, you must set up a Python development environment on your machine:
+* Go to the Python website (https://www.python.org/getit/).
+Download and install the latest version.

+Once Python is installed on your machine, simply download the files from this repository!

 ### Prerequisites

 ## Running the program

-Once you have a copy of this program on your local machine, run the python file.
+Once you have a copy of this program on your local machine, navigate to the program directory and run the python file.
+(If you do not know how to do this, see https://en.wikibooks.org/wiki/Python_Programming/Creating_Python_Programs)

 The function ```doublePendulum``` has 4 arguments:
 1. length - the length of both pendulum rods (in m)
 2. theta1 - the initial angle of the upper pendulum rod (in radians)
 3. theta2 - the initial angle of the lower pendulum rod (in radians)